Popayán: Etymology

 The word Popayán comes from an indigenous language.
 There are different theories about the origin of this word, one claims it means: Po: "Two"; pa: "reed"; yan: "village", or; "Two villages with reed roofs".
 Another theory says that the word Popayán comes from the name of the indigenous cacique, called Payán, who used to live around Eme Hill, nowadays known as Las Tres Cruces Hill.
 Yet another theory says that according to the historian Arcecio Aragón, the origin of the word Popayán is "Pampayán" from the Quechua language: pampa (valley) and yan (river), thus, the "valley of the river", where "river" refers to the Cauca River.

 History

 Pre-hispanic period

 No records exist of the pre-Hispanic history of the indigenous village of Popayán.
 The city is the home of an ancient pre-Hispanic pyramid known as El Morro del Tulcán, already abandoned when the first Spanish arrived.
 Analyses of dental samples have revealed that individuals buried there probably belonged to the upper class of their society.

 Belalcazar's conquest

 On 13 January 1537 the Spanish conquistador Sebastián de Belalcázar arrived in Popayán.
-In the sixteenth and seventeenth centuries, Popayán was administered by an appointed governor under the jurisdiction of the Royal Audience of Quito, part of the Viceroyalty of Peru.
+In the 16th and 17th centuries, Popayán was administered by an appointed governor under the jurisdiction of the Royal Audience of Quito, part of the Viceroyalty of Peru.